Camp Arnold |

 James Dunn's Fort

-A settlers' fort located on the north side of the Old San Antonio Road, south of Wheelock, near "Staggers Point".
+A settlers' fort located on the north side of the Old San Antonio Road, about four miles south of Wheelock, near "Staggers Point" on Dunn Creek.
 It was later used as a land office and courthouse.

 (1835), Port Sullivan